 Our members who are Homeshare providers are working hard to support existing Homeshare Households and are making new matches in the safest possible way.

 Homeshare UK has produced guidance to support our members and provide a framework in which to operate during this time.

 Here are some of the ways we have adapted our practices to support people in Homeshare during the Pandemic:

 Maintaining and Supporting Existing Homeshare Households

-- Ensure those households that wish to remain together during the lockdown period are supported is a priority.
+- Ensure those households that wish to remain together during and as we exit the lockdown period are supported is a priority.

 - Identify Homeshare households where there are particular risks, including those where either party is in an at-risk group.

-- Work with family members, support networks and any professionals involved to put plans in place in the event of changes to services such as domiciliary care visits, trips to day centres ending, no family visits and collecting shopping and medicines.
+- Work with family members, support networks and any professionals involved to put plans in place in the event of changes to services such as domiciliary care visits, usual activities no longer happening and collecting shopping and medicines.

-- Ensure there are plans and agreements in writing to support any changes to support provided
+- Ensure there are plans and agreements in writing to support any changes to the support provided

 - Signpost people to government guidance on social distancing and ways to protect themselves at home such as hand hygiene and increased cleaning of shared areas in the home.